Claude Cowork for construction firms: secure bid, contract, and project document work

 The control that matters is scope: which files the agent opens, which plan governs the data, and who reviews the output before it goes to an owner or a sub.
 Bid confidentiality depends on keeping the numbers controlled, so the setup around the tool is what keeps it safe.

-It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a contractor, and it sits alongside our broader IT for construction firms work.
+This spoke applies the secure-adoption logic from the pillar guide on using Claude Cowork securely in your business to a contractor, and it sits alongside our broader IT for construction firms work.

-What Claude Cowork actually does on a construction project
+What does Claude Cowork actually do on a construction project, explained

 Book a 30-minute call to scope Claude Cowork for your firm safely →

-Bid and tender assembly Pulls a tender package together from your templates and docs Scope to one bid; an estimator verifies
+Bid and tender assembly Pulls a tender package together from your templates and docs Scope to 1 bid; an estimator verifies.

-RFI and change-order drafting Drafts RFIs and change orders from project records Project data stays in a scoped folder
+RFI and change-order drafting Drafts RFIs and change orders from project records Project data stays in the scoped folder.

-Contract and subcontract organization Sorts and renames contracts, POs, and records One project folder, not the tender archive
+Contract and subcontract organization Sorts and renames contracts, POs, and records 1 project folder, never the tender archive.

 The bid-confidentiality and contract-data guardrails

-The mistake we flag most often is scope.
-When a firm points the agent at the whole tender archive, a single task can read every bid and price.
-Scope it to the active job and you’ve cut most of the risk.
+The first thing I check is scope.
+When a firm points the agent at the whole tender archive, 1 task can read every bid and price.
+Scope it to the active job and you have cut most of the risk.

-Field note.
-In the contractor pilots I’ve run, the first thing I change is access.
+FIELD NOTE FROM MIKE.
+The first thing I change is access.
 I’ve watched an estimator point an agent at a drive holding every open and closed bid.
-We scoped it to one job folder, and the workflow that felt reckless became routine.
+We scoped it to 1 job folder, and the workflow that felt reckless became routine.
 The work’s identical; the exposure isn’t.

 The policy is the other half.
-A short rule set, the kind we cover in our guide on what belongs in an AI acceptable use policy, names the approved tool, the data that may go in, and who may run it.
-Fusion Computing pairs that with a cybersecurity review so the firm protects its margins and its client contracts.
+A short rule set names the approved tool, the data that may go in, and who may run it, and I keep it to 1 page for a contractor.
+We cover the shape of it in our guide on what belongs in an AI acceptable use policy, paired with a cybersecurity review so the firm protects its margins.

 The oversight gap for contract records and audits